besarbertasholli/wagtail-import-export-updated/README.md

-:warning: **This project is no longer maintained.**

-For an up-to-date and more powerful solution, please consider https://github.com/wagtail/wagtail-transfer
+Import/Export for Wagtail CMS pages, images and documents.
+Maintained for usability with new versions of Django/Wagtail.

-# wagtail-import-export
+# wagtail-import-export-updated
-Page export from one Wagtail instance into another.
+Import and export from CSV, JSON and API.

 A published page and its published descendants can be exported via API or file from a source site and imported into a destination site under an existing page.